launchquickly/terraform/docs/README.md

 - A configuration file specified via the `init` command using the `-backend-config=PATH` option.
 - Command-line key/value pairs in the `init` command using the `-backend-config="KEY=VALUE"` option.

-When using a non-local backend will not persist the state anywhere on disk.
-Except to prevent data loss in the case of a non-recoverable error where writing the state to the backend failed.
+When using a remote backend state will not be persisted anywhere on disk.
+The exception being to prevent data loss in the case of a non-recoverable error where writing the state to the backend failed.
 If this happens the user must manually push the state to the remote backend once the error is resolved.

 [Remote operations](https://www.terraform.io/docs/backends/operations.html) are currently only supported by the *[`remote`](https://www.terraform.io/docs/backends/types/remote.html)* backend with [Terraform Cloud](https://www.terraform.io/docs/cloud/index.html) is the only remote execution environment that supports it.